-In case of inclement weather, school closing will be announced as soon as possible on local radio and television stations and the school's Twitter feed.
+In case of inclement weather, school closing will be announced as soon as possible on local radio and television stations and the school's social media feed's.
 This information is also available on the website at www.shilohsaints.org.
 Shiloh students travel from many different areas in Northwest Arkansas; therefore, if school is in session but travel is treacherous in a student's community, Shiloh will honor a family's decision to delay travel until the road conditions improve.